Site Map | Home

 • In conformance with EMRC's credit and collateral requirements.

-• Properties must be valued by appraisers approved by EFSA.
+• Properties must be valued by appraisers approved by FRA at a minimum.

-All Members are required to execute a Representations and Warranties document with respect to any mortgage loans pledged as collateral to EMRC.
-This document requires the Member to certify to knowledge of the foregoing policies, and compliance with those policies.
-In the event that any loan in a collateral pool is (i) found not to comply in all material respects with applicable laws, or (ii) not accepted as Qualified Collateral as defined herein, the Member agrees to immediately remove said loan and replace it with Qualified Collateral of equivalent value.
-The Member agrees to indemnify and hold EMRC harmless for any and all claims of any kind relating to the pledged loans.
+All clients are required to execute a Representations and Warranties document with respect to any mortgage loans pledged as collateral to EMRC.
+This document requires the client to certify to knowledge of the foregoing policies, and compliance with those policies.
+In the event that any loan in a collateral pool is (i) found not to comply in all material respects with applicable laws, or (ii) not accepted as Qualified Collateral, the client agrees to immediately remove said loan and replace it with Qualified Collateral of equivalent value.
+The client agrees to indemnify and hold EMRC harmless for any and all claims of any kind relating to the pledged loans.

 EMRC will take such steps as it deems necessary to protect its security position as to outstanding advances.
 These steps may include, but are not limited to, requiring the delivery of additional collateral, whether or not such additional collateral would be eligible to originate an advance.

-Unless otherwise specified by EMRC to a member in writing, the collateral-maintenance level for a member is the aggregate amount of qualified collateral that has a value at least equal to 120% of the aggregate amount of the member's outstanding advances from EMRC.
+Unless otherwise specified by EMRC to a client in writing, the collateral-maintenance level for a client is the aggregate amount of qualified collateral that has a value at least equal to 110% of the aggregate amount of the client's outstanding advances from EMRC (According to Product type).

 2. May not use, commingle, encumber, or dispose of collateral that has been segregated, labeled, and listed without the express written consent of EMRC.

-Members, which in EMRC's sole discretion, show a worsening of their financial status, are subject to certain restrictions.
-Any restrictions determined to apply to these members will be communicated by letter and through discussion with the member’s senior management, and will remain in effect until the member is notified of a change in status.
+Clients, which in EMRC's sole discretion, show a worsening of their financial status, are subject to certain restrictions.
+Any restrictions determined to apply to these clients will be communicated by letter and through discussion with the clients’ senior management, and will remain in effect until the client is notified of a change in status.
 EMRC may limit the terms for new advances and renewals of advances.

-If the value of a member's collateral declines below 120% of advances because of loan amortization, or loan payoffs, EMRC may, at its discretion, require the member to substitute qualified collateral that is acceptable to EMRC to offset the decline in the value of the collateral held by EMRC.
+If the value of a clients collateral declines below 110% of advances (According to Product type) because of loan amortization, or loan payoffs, EMRC may, at its discretion, require the client to substitute qualified collateral that is acceptable to EMRC to offset the decline in the value of the collateral held by EMRC.

-EMRC may require, in its sole discretion, further steps by a member in order to perfect EMRC's security interest in collateral provided by the member.
+EMRC may require, in its sole discretion, further steps by a client in order to perfect EMRC's security interest in collateral provided by the client.

-All fees and costs incurred by EMRC in connection with its collateral requirements will be charged to the member as per attached contract.
+All fees and costs incurred by EMRC in connection with its collateral requirements will be charged to the client as per contract.

 Back to Lending Guidelines